Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class GeometryReferenceParams</h4>

-Instead own owning a Geometry exclusively, a Feature can also reference a (part of a) Geometry defined for the node.
+Instead of owning a Geometry exclusively, a Feature can also reference a (part of a) Geometry defined for the node.
 This allows to pre-aggregate Geometries for many features.
 In this case, a GeometryReferenceParams has to be used.

 <table>
 	<tr>